AreebDastgeer/AreebDastgeer/README.md

 - 👋 Hi, I’m @AreebDastgeer
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently pursuing BS(AI) degree from FAST-NUCES

 <!---
 AreebDastgeer/AreebDastgeer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.